-Breastfeeding hormones may have quite strong effects on mom.
+Breastfeeding hormones may have quite strong effects on breastfeeding moms.
 Why?
-And what can dad do to help?
+And what can Dad do to help?

 You may also begin to start feeling a little panicky yourself.

 Well, knowing what’s going on to understand better and maybe even laugh together at the misery sure helps.
 And this too shall pass to quote the wise old Persian poets.

 The Breastfeeding Hormones – The What, Why and What To Do